sideos/sideos-did-method/README.md

 Public DIDs are per definition publically reachable and stored on a public ledger.
 The DID Document can be resolved by anyone w/o restrictions.
 As this is the purpose of a public DID any user or business requiring a public DID should be aware of that fact.

+#### survillance

 The Verifiable Credentials managed by the Identity Holder of a public DID are not necessarely stored on the public ledger.
 Still, the Identity Holder should be aware that survillance may be possible tracking the DID through captured transactions.

+#### stored data compromise

+Data stored on a public ledger may be compromised. sideos supports only ledgers with inherent integrety protection, e.g. blockchains or permissioned distributed ledgers.
+The integrety protection may fail, so we are utilizing open source ledgers which are supported actively by big community.

+#### unsolicited traffic

+The protection against unsolicited traffic or denial-of-service messages are subject to the infrastructure layer and not scope of the method-specific privacy considerations.

+#### misattribution

+The interaction protocolls where the sideos DIDs are used are protected on multiple layers against misattribution and account-take-over.
+On an identity layer SSI ensures the authenticity of datagrams, whereas the interaction layer, e.g. within a mobile phone's environment or on cloud agents acting on behalf of a user are subject of the environmental security layer.

+#### correlation

+The correlation of data captured during the CRUD operations of a sideos DID transaction or during related SSI-based interactions may lead to insights affecting the privacy.
+Although the communication channel is encrypted the parties involved in the communication may try to correlate data elements to other information available.
+The correlation is adressed in the way a sideos presentation is created by processing only data relevant in an interaction.
+No additional data is involved, not in plain nor encrypted or hashed.

+#### identification

+The topic identification as addressed in the section 5.2.2 of the [RFC6973](https://datatracker.ietf.org/doc/html/rfc6973#section-5.2.2) is what SSI is about.
+The inherent charateristics of the technology ensure that the identity of interacting individuals can be validated.
+The natural person or physical object to be identified by SSI credentials have to be linked on the layer above SSI and out of scope of this document.

+#### secondary use

+The secondary use of the information contained in a Verifiable Credential provided via SSI can not be excluded.
+Data fields from a Verifiable Credential presented as a JWT can be extracted as plain data records and be used elsewhere.
+The data records of a Verifiable Credential are usually not encrypted.
+The values of a data field may be protected by ecnryption which implies that an additional permission layer and key management protocol is required to ensure confidentiality.

+#### disclosure

+The structure, naming convention and number of data fields reveal information that allows other parties receiving DIDs and Verifiable Credentials to make certain conclusions.
+The sideos method creates presentations in a way that it implemenents the need-to-know principle.
+Only data elements which are required for the respective purpose are captured for the specifc identity presentation.

+#### exclusion

+The nature of SSI enforces the involvment of the Identity Holder into the handling and management of its data.
+Specifically, the focus of SSI is the secure management of data describing the context of an identity.
+This said, the sideos DID methods allow the Identity Holder to be involved in the management of identity data in the context of SSI protocols.

 ### Security